Sallu110/Three-Class-Sentiment-Classifier/README.md

 df = pd.read_csv(DATA_PATH)
 ```
 ### Encoding Sentiment Labels
+#### To make the labels suitable for training the model, it is converted into numerical form:
 ```
 label_map = {-1.0: 0, 0.0: 1, 1.0: 2}
 inv_label_map = {v: k for k, v in label_map.items()}